West Werribee Dual Water Supply Project

 In the early stages of the West Werribee project, our project team determined that the wastewater from the Western Treatment Plant contains too much salt and was therefore not suitable for delivery to customers.
 As a result, the project requires a new salt reduction plant at the Werribee Treatment Plant site.

 City West Water has contracted TEDRA Australia to build the salt reduction plant at the Western Treatment Plant.
-Construction is well underway.
+Construction is nearing compleition and commissioning recently started.

-Almost ten kilometres of recycled water pipeline has been laid between the Melbourne Water’s Western Treatment Plant boundary, Werribee Racecourse and Galvin Park.
+Almost ten kilometres of recycled water pipeline has been laid between the boundary, Werribee Racecourse and Galvin Park.

 This work is now completed.